Join the surgery

 Accountable GP

-From 1st April 2015, practices are required to allocate all patients (including children) with a named accountable GP.
+Since 1 April 2015, all patients registered with the practice (including children) are allocated a named accountable GP.

-The named GP is responsible for the coordination and delivery of all appropriate services, where required based on clinical judgement, to each of their patients.
+Your named GP is responsible for coordinating and overseeing the delivery of appropriate care, where this is required based on clinical judgement.

-• Patients do not need to see their named GP when they book an appointment with the practice.
+• You do not need to see your named GP when booking an appointment.

-• Patients are entitled to choose to see any GP or nurse in the practice.
+• You are free to choose any GP or nurse within the practice.

-Page last reviewed: 31 March 2026
+Page last reviewed: 06 May 2026

 Page created: 24 March 2026